 With Biteable, free members can choose from hundreds of stock video options, including abstract backgrounds, people, landscape scenes, and more.

-With a Premium Biteable plan, you gain access to our full library — more than 85,000 premium stock footage clips, all available royalty-free, and access to individually-priced stock footage from Shutterstock, one of the largest stock photo and video libraries on the web.
+With a Premium Biteable plan, you gain access to our full library — more than 800,000 premium stock footage clips, all available royalty-free.
 Adding your footage is seamless, just choose your favorite clip and add it to your video with a click.

 Animoto stock footage